 Urbanization creates pest problems that threaten the health and welfare of all Georgians.
 Insect and rodent pests consume and contaminate our food anywhere that it is grown, prepared, cooked, served, or stored.
-Insects also consume the wood from which our homes are built.
-Some pests are life-threatening, especially those that bite, sting, or trigger allergies.

 The Urban Pest Management Program on the University of Georgia’s Griffin Campus is responding to these challenges by researching key problems and disseminating information to those who can use it best, specifically Georgia’s residents and the owners and operators of Georgia’s termite and pest control companies.

 The Griffin Pest Management Program is dedicated to the continuing education of employees of all of Georgia’s pest management companies.
 To that end, the Program offers multiple training opportunities for the pest management professional.
 Annually, more than 30/40 continuing education hours are available to Georgia’s registered/certified pest management company employees through a multitude of training programs.

 Getting the Best of Pests 2014 Webinar Series

 - August 20, Dr. Brian Forschler on Subterranean Termite Biology & Mangement; Dr. Dan Suiter on Demystifying Wood-eating Beetles.
 Register Now!

 - October 15, Dr. Karen Vail on Integrated Approach to Managing Odorous House Ants; second speaker TBD

 - December 10, Dr. Ron Harrison on Bed Bug Management; Dr. Faith Oi on The Tawny Crazy Ant